bbest/adv-gis-topics/wk3/GDAL.md

     export PATH="$PATH:/c/Program Files/QGIS Chugiak/bin"

 > `PATH` tells *bash* which folders to look in to find the commands that you tell it to run.
-We're telling *bash* to look in the folder containing the *QGIS* commands, in addtion to all the other folders it would usually look in.
+We're telling *bash* to look in the folder containing the *QGIS* commands, in addtion to all the other folders (`$PATH`) it would usually look in.

 Save `.bash_profile` and quit *Notepad++*